-Errors like InvalidRequestError, AuthenticationError or APIError should be closely monitored after each deployment, as they may be triggered by a recent code or configuration change.
-What about the black box of CardError?
-Let’s take a look at how we can categorize further such payment failures.
+You should closely monitor errors like InvalidRequestError, AuthenticationError or APIError after each deployment, as they may be triggered by a recent code or configuration change.

-On the other hand, the transaction can be blocked by the actual payment processor (most gateways are actually API wrappers to payment processors, who will in turn contact the issuing banks through the payment networks).
 Going back to Braintree, they are referred to as Declines.
-These can be further broken down into two categories: hard declines and soft declines.
-Hard declines (for example Invalid Credit Card Number) should never be retried, as such transactions cannot succeed.
-Soft declines (such as Insufficient Funds) could be retried at a later point.
+We can further break these down into two categories: hard declines and soft declines.
+You cannot retry hard declines (for example, Invalid Credit Card Number) because such transactions cannot succeed.
+However, you can retry soft declines (such as Insufficient Funds) at a later point.

-Accessing these raw error codes isn’t always easy unfortunately (in case of Paymentech specifically, you can get them by looking at the Stratus documentation, the underlying processing platform) and this needs to be done for each payment processor you are using: as you support more and more payment methods in various countries, you will most likely integrate with more than one (Maestro UK not being supported with Chase Paymentech via CyberSource, you would need to also configure Barclays in CyberSource to accept these cards).
+You’ll need to do this for each payment processor you are using.
+As you support more and more payment methods in various countries, you will most likely integrate with more than one payment processor.
+For example, Chase Paymentech via CyberSource doesn’t support Maestro UK, so you would need to also configure Barclays in CyberSource to accept these cards.

 Doing all of this low-level work is one of the features that Kill Bill Payments platform offers, and why you would want to avoid integrating with a gateway directly.
-Each payment transaction has a specific state:
+With Kill Bill, each payment transaction has a specific state: